spryker/spryker-docs/docs/scos/user/features/202108.0/navigation-feature-overview.md

 ![label-navigation-node-design](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Navigation/Navigation/Navigation+Feature+Overview/label-navigation-node-design.png)

-A front-end developer can create more classes for navigation nodes.
+A frontend developer can create more classes for navigation nodes.

 To learn how a Back office user can define a navigation node design, see [Creating a Navigation Node](/docs/scos/user/back-office-user-guides/{{page.version}}/content/navigation/managing-navigation-elements.html#creating-a-navigation-node).